fsist/future-streams/README.md

 ```

-The API isn't pretty and will change soon, but I hope the intent comes through.
+The API for `resultPromise` isn't very pretty and will probably be changed, but I hope the intent comes through.

 ## Performance issues

 The streams I actually use it with are all IO-bound: files, sockets, HTTP messages, database queries.
 The chunks of
 data are relatively large and few.
 Therefore, the performance of the implementation has taken a second seat to simplicity
 and correctness.
-Although I plan to improve performance significantly in the future, it probably will never equal that
+Although I plan to improve performance significantly in the future, it won't equal that
 of akka-streams.

 As an upper bound to performance, the Scala Future and Promise objects are relatively expensive.